 Filing for Chapter 7 Bankruptcy in Camden County and Throughout Central and South Jersey

-At the law firm of Brenner Spiller & Archer, LLP, our Chapter 7 bankruptcy lawyers assist clients throughout Central Jersey and South Jersey who face overwhelming amounts of debt.
-Bankruptcy is a complex legal process and the issues surrounding Chapter 7 bankruptcy can be difficult to fully understand.
-By hiring an experienced attorney to help you review your case and identify your specific needs, you will be able to work toward a fresh start through bankruptcy.
-We have four offices, conveniently located in Collingswood, Freehold, Mount Holly and Vineland.
-Contact us online or call us directly at 856-963-5000 for your free consultation!
+At the law firm of Brenner Spiller & Archer, our friendly Chapter 7 bankruptcy lawyers help clients throughout Central Jersey and South Jersey who face overwhelming amounts of debt.
+Bankruptcy is a complicated legal process and the matters surrounding Chapter 7 bankruptcy can be difficult to fully understand.
+Our attorneys care about you and will help you review your case and identify your specific needs to help you work toward a fresh start.

 When you file for Chapter 7 bankruptcy, you generally liquidate your assets and eliminate your debt.
 After you file for Chapter 7, an appointed trustee will take account of your assets and then sell the non-exempt assets to pay off your creditors.

-Eligibility for Chapter 7 bankruptcy includes individuals, married couples, corporations and partnerships.
+Eligibility for Chapter 7 bankruptcy includes individuals, married couples, corporations, and partnerships.
 For an individual, Chapter 7 provides an opportunity to eliminate unsecured debt, such as credit card debt and medical debt.
-Keep in mind, however, that you cannot discharge certain debts under a Chapter 7 bankruptcy.
-For example, obligations such as alimony, child support, student loans, fines, court-imposed monetary penalties and some taxes cannot be eliminated via Chapter 7.
+Keep in mind, however, that you cannot discharge certain debts under Chapter 7 bankruptcy.
+For example, obligations such as alimony, child support, student loans, fines, court-imposed monetary penalties, and some taxes cannot be eliminated via Chapter 7.

 Benefits of Chapter 7 Bankruptcy